Skip to main content

 rl-secure report all --purl=pkg:rl/my-project/my-package@1.0 --bundle=report.zip

-3) To confirm that the policy configuration change has been successfully applied, check the rl-secure output or the HTML analysis report for details on restricted behaviors.
+3) To confirm that the policy configuration change has been successfully applied, check the rl-secure output or the SAFE report (rl-html) for details on restricted behaviors.

 Use the find command to see whether the expected TH policies were triggered.
 The output should confirm that the policy violations are detected in the package store for which the configuration was modified.